How HIIT Workouts Can Improve Your Fitness Level

-HIIT can be done either indoors or outdoors, with the kit that is available to you– in fact, virtually any type of aerobic exercise can be used for HIIT training, from running or cycling, to using a treadmill, jump-rope or elliptical trainer.
+HIIT can be done either indoors or outdoors, with the kit that is available to you.
+In fact, virtually any aerobic exercise can be used for HIIT training, from running or cycling to using a treadmill, jump-rope, or elliptical trainer.

 Why Is HIIT Different?

-The main difference between HIIT and other forms of training which build endurance is that the same results can be achieved in less time.
-Without getting too scientific, there are two forms of energy which our bodies use during bouts of physical activity.
+The main difference between HIIT and other forms of training that build endurance is that the same results can be achieved in less time.
+Without getting too scientific, our bodies use two forms of energy during bouts of physical activity.

-Anaerobic, meaning without oxygen, is the type of energy which is used during activity of up to one minute, and after, aerobic energy is produced through burning of carbohydrates and fats.
+Anaerobic, meaning without oxygen, is the type of energy used during the activity of up to one minute.
+After, aerobic energy is produced through the burning of carbohydrates and fats.
 In endurance training, which involves extended periods of exercise, only the aerobic energy system is used.
-When performed correctly HIIT uses both forms of energy.
+When performed correctly, HIIT uses both forms of energy.

 Anaerobic energy is used during the short “push yourself to the limit” section, while aerobic energy is used during the recovery.
 HIIT, then, offers a more rounded solution to building up these energy systems and your endurance.

-This would be followed by spending twice the amount of time that you sprinted for, jogging more slowly – so if you sprinted for 10 seconds, you have 20 – 30 seconds of recovery before sprinting again.
-It is important to note that during the recovery, you must keep moving, as this helps to prepare your body to return to intense movement.
+This would be followed by spending twice the amount of time you sprinted for, jogging more slowly – so if you sprinted for 10 seconds, you have 20 – 30 seconds of recovery before sprinting again.
+It is important to note that you must keep moving during the recovery, as this helps to prepare your body to return to intense movement.

-An HIIT session is always finished off with a cool-down and it is suggested that you perform this type of workout a maximum of twice weekly, with one rest day between sessions.
+A HIIT session is always finished off with a cool-down, and it is suggested that you perform this type of workout a maximum of twice weekly, with one rest day between sessions.

 Why Choose HIIT?

-- HIIT has been the subject of numerous studies and the physical benefits of this style of training are many.
-Several studies have shown that this type of training has a stimulating effect on the metabolism and can help burn body fat, as well as improving general health and physical condition.
+- HIIT has been the subject of numerous studies, and the physical benefits of this style of training are many.
+Several studies have shown that this type of training has a stimulating effect on the metabolism and can help burn body fat and improve general health and physical condition.

-- HIIT workouts are shorter than your typical gym session, so can easily fit around your lifestyle and is not time consuming.
+- HIIT workouts are shorter than your typical gym session, so they can easily fit around your lifestyle and is not time-consuming.